mihaiC2/GTIO/ADRs/ADR009_working_framework.md

 - There are no roles as in SCRUM.
 - There is no retrospective meeting, simply when an RFI is finished we discuss the aspects in which we have failed to correct in the next RFI.
 - We do not work with Sprints, we work by RFIs.

+The methodology we will follow will have the following steps:
+1. Definition of requisites in the [Requisites](/Requisites/Requisites.md) file
+2. Definition of jobs to do in the [Trello page](https://trello.com/b/RMn4UuXP/proyecto-votacion)
+3. Job assignation for each designed use case
+4. Implementation on a new branch
+5. Once implemented, creation of a pull request with the changes
+6. After at least one revision, merge the branch to main branch (Everyone should review the code in order to be aware of the state of the project)
+7. Before merging, a set of tests should be run to ensure no previous funtionality has been broken.
+These tests will be authomatized with GitHub actions.

 ### Positive Consequences